springernature/frontend-playbook/accessibility/tools.md

 On mobile, VoiceOver is built-in on iOS devices, and TalkBack is usually built-in on Android devices.
 71% of respondents to the [WebAIM Screen Reader User Survey #8](https://webaim.org/projects/screenreadersurvey8/#mobilescreenreaders) use iOS VoiceOver on mobile.

 ## Other accessibility tools

-None of these tools on their own will catch every error.
-Even by combining all of them, it's still possible to produce an inaccessible webpage.
-Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
-The Government Digital Service also [conducted their own tool audit](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).

-You MUST NOT rely on these accessibility tools as your sole safeguard for accessibility testing.

 ### Accessibility testing tools in the browser